GESIS-Methods-Hub/guidelines-for-tutorials/README.md

 ## Reproducibility

-All submitted tutorials will be converted to HTML by Methods Hub using [Quarto](https://quarto.org/).
+All submitted tutorials will be converted to HTML by Methods Hub using [Quarto].
 The HTML version is included in the tutorial's landing page on Methods Hub.

 ## Use the template